 What is “Military Strong?”

-The goal of the challenge is to quickly increase the community’s awareness about the unique needs of service members, veterans, and their families while empowering community members to be more supportive of those who serve.
+The goal of the challenge is to build the community’s awareness about the unique needs of service members, veterans, and their families while empowering everyone to be more supportive of those who serve.
+Military Strong also aims to prevent suicide among this population.

-For an organization to receive the Military Strong certification, 50 percent of its staff must complete the training.
-It is then eligible to challenge another entity to do the same.
+For an organization to receive the Military Strong recognition and Veteran-ready Organization certification, 50 percent of its staff must complete the training.
+You are also asked to recommend two new organizations to join the movement and can do this at any point in the challenge.

 Who oversees the challenge?